-Our featured Reviewer for September 2013 is Wyatt P., of the Gere Branch Library.
+Our featured Reviewer for September 2013 was Wyatt P., of the Gere Branch Library.
 In April 2020, he took advantage of the opportunity to update his responses to our profile questions.

 Would you care to share any personal info with our readers — such as where you grew up, what you read as a child, how long you’ve been with the libraries, etc.?

 I was born and raised in Lincoln, NE and have been thrilled to continue to live in my home city.
 As a child I loved mythology and aspired to be an Egyptologist when I grew up.
 There is just something about exploring and learning about different cultures that is exciting to me.
 In addition to reading collections of myths I always loved fantasy and adventure stories.
 Some of my favorites were The Edge Chronicles by Paul Stewart and fantastically illustrated by Chris Riddell, which is a steampunk and fantasy adventure series, the series of Alex Rider spy novels by Anthony Horowitz, and the young adult dark fantasy series The Last Apprentice by Joseph Delaney